Proof of Work and Proof of Stake: The Architects of Digital Trust

 What is Proof of Work in Bitcoin?

-Proof of Work is Bitcoin's foundational security model, a competitive process where miners expend computational power to solve a cryptographic puzzle, thereby validating transactions and adding new, immutable blocks to the blockchain.
+Proof of Work is the foundational security model for Bitcoin, a process where miners dedicate immense computational power to solve a cryptographic puzzle.
+This verifiable effort not only validates transactions and creates new blocks but also makes the network's history practically immutable.

 Does Bitcoin use Proof of Stake?